diogo-silveira/ECMAScript6/README.md

 ### Destructuring arrays

-> At the example below we close to display the 'Kosciuszko' as we have added ',' to the firstMountain
+> The same solution can be applied to arrays.
+The example below displays the 'Kosciuszko' in the console with simply add ',' to the firstMountain in the new array.

 ```
 let [ , firstMountain] = ['Everest' , 'Kosciuszko', 'Fish Tail'];